ShingZhanho/verbe-conjugaison-academie-francaise/README.md

 #### Configuration Options
 - `-C:IGNORE-CACHE` - Ignore the cached HTML files and always fetch the latest data from the AF website.
 False by default.
 - `-C:MAX-RETRY <n>` - Set the maximum number of retries if HTTP requests fail.
 Default is 3.
 - `-C:REQUESTS-DELAY <n>` - The delay between HTTP requests in ms. Default is 500 (half a second).
 Set this to a higher value if the server blocks your IP for too many requests.
 - `-C:VERBOSE` - Enable verbose output to see more details about the script's execution.
 False by default.

 #### Extension Options
 - `-E:GEN-SQLITE3` - Generate an SQLite3 database file of the conjugation data (`verbs.db`).
 False by default.
+- `-E:GEN-INFINITIVES` - Generate a file of all verb infinitives (`./output/infinitives.txt`) from the AF dictionary.
+False by default.
+(_Using this extension will only generate the infinitives list, not the conjugation data._)

 > [!note]
 > Running the script against the full list of verbs can take up to 8 hours.